-The following summary of the merger agreement, and the copy of the merger agreement attached hereto as Annex A to this proxy statement, are intended to provide information regarding the terms of the merger agreement and are not intended to modify or supplement any factual disclosures about the Company in its public reports filed with the SEC.
-In particular, the merger agreement and the related summary are not intended to be, and should not be relied upon as, disclosures regarding any facts and circumstances relating to the Company or any of its subsidiaries or affiliates.
-The merger agreement contains representations and warranties by the Company and the Parent Parties that were made only for purposes of the merger agreement; may be subject to limitations agreed upon by the contracting parties, including being qualified by confidential disclosures made for the purposes of allocating contractual risk between the parties to the merger agreement instead of establishing these matters as facts; and may apply contractual standards of materiality or material adverse effect that generally differ from those applicable to investors.
-In addition, information concerning the subject matter of the representations, warranties and covenants may change after the date of the merger agreement, which subsequent information may or may not be fully reflected in the Company's public disclosures.
+The following summary of the merger agreement, and the copy of the merger agreement attached hereto as Annex A to this proxy statement, are intended to provide information regarding the terms of the merger agreement, although the SEC has taken the position that the merger agreement (when included in filings made the with SEC) and the related summary constitute public disclosures.
+The merger agreement contains representations and warranties by the Company and the Parent Parties that were made as of specified dates and for purposes of the merger agreement (notwithstanding that the merger agreement has been included in filings made with the SEC and the SEC has taken the position that its representations and warranties therefore constitute disclosures), including establishing the circumstances in which a party to the merger agreement may have the right not to close the merger if the representations, warranties and covenants in the merger agreement may be subject to limitations agreed upon by the contracting parties, including being qualified by confidential disclosures made for the purposes of allocating contractual risk between the parties to the merger agreement instead of establishing these matters as facts, and may apply contractual standards of materiality or material adverse effect that generally differ from those applicable to investors.
+In addition, information concerning the subject matter of the representations, warranties and covenants may change after the date of the merger agreement, and subsequent information may have been included in this proxy statement or reflected in the Company's other public disclosures.
 Moreover, the description of the merger agreement below does not purport to describe all of the terms of such agreement, and is qualified in its entirety by reference to the full text of such agreement, a copy of which is attached hereto as Annex A and is incorporated herein by reference.
+Any material change to the terms of the merger agreement will be disclosed in subsequent filings by the Comp

 Additional information about the Company may be found elsewhere in this proxy statement and the Company's other public filings.
-See "Where You Can Find Additional Information" beginning on page 190.
+See "Where You Can Find Additional Information" beginning on page 191.